Gets the center of a midline for many midlines in a data frame

 A data frame containing the original variables along with

-xcom, ycom (or names as specified in .out
+xcom, ycom (or names as specified in .out).
+The center of each midline

 in each frame.